treehouses/remote/README.md

 ### Connect to Raspsberry Pi via Bluetooth

-1.In the android bluetooth settings, scan and pair with the Pi device.
+1. In the android bluetooth settings, scan and pair with the Pi device.

 2. Click on the three dots (menu icon) at the upper right corner of the app.

 3. Click on `Connect a device - Insecure` to display paired Bluetooth devices or scan for new devices around you.

 4. Select `raspberrypi` or whatever name that is given to your Raspberry Pi device to connect to the Raspberry Pi.

 5. If it does not work, please click on `cmd` button and repeat steps 1 through 3.

 ### Features